mifansLA/mi/_pages/drive.md

 permalink: "/dl/drive"
 sitemap: false
 comment: false
+excerpt:
 ---
 > Link is generated at bottom, link ada di bawah posting.

+With close to a billion users, Google Drive is the most popular cloud storage service in the world.
+If you’re a Google user or you have an Android phone, you already use the service, which certainly helps pad the numbers.

+Google’s apps are renowned for their ease of use and Google Drive is no exception.
+It’s one of the best services for collaboration thanks to Google’s office suite and huge library of third-party apps.
+If that’s your business’s focus, consult our best enterprise file sync and share guide for services that fit the bill.
+Google Drive has good sharing capabilities and fast transfer speeds, too.

+Google’s security and privacy aren’t as strong as you’d get from some of its competitors.
+You can find them on our list of the best cloud storage services.
+Google Drive’s pricing plans aren’t particularly competitive, either

 {% include respo.html %}